KiishiAD/Streamline-EDA/README.md

 1. **Clone the Repository**

-Git clone the project repo: https://github.com/KiishiAD/Streamline-EDA.git
+- Git clone the project repo: https://github.com/KiishiAD/Streamline-EDA.git

 2. **Create a virtual env and install the libraries in the requirements.txt file**
 - python -m venv venv
 - pip install -r requirements.txt

+3. **Run the app in the project directory**
+- Streamlit run main.py